bruhmastir/library/docs/pilots/uae/omsj.md

 !!! example
     **Pilot**: "Sharjah Ground, ABY463, Airbus A321neo, information X, stand 4, requesting IFR clearance to Delhi, FL350."

-    **Controller**: "ABY463, Sharjah Ground, cleared to Delhi via DAVMO 3R, maintain altitude 3000ft, when airborne contact Dubai departures on 124.675, squawk 1743."
+    **Controller**: "ABY463, Sharjah Ground, cleared to Delhi via DAVMO 3R, maintain altitude 3,000 ft, when airborne contact Dubai Departures on 124.675, squawk 1743."

-    **Pilot**: "Cleared to Delhi via DAVMO 3R, maintain altitude 3000ft, when airborne contact Dubai departures on 124.675, squawk 1743, ABY463."
+    **Pilot**: "Cleared to Delhi via DAVMO 3R, maintain altitude 3,000 ft, when airborne contact Dubai Departures on 124.675, squawk 1743, ABY463."

     **Controller**: "ABY463, readback correct.
 QNH 1013, report ready for pushback."

 ### Push & Start
 Once the pushback tug is connected, and chocks removed, pilots may request push and start clearance.
 The ground controller will usually provide the direction to face.
 Pilots must ensure they can comply with these instructions; if unable, they must inform the ground controller.

 !!! example
     **Controller**: "RJA613, Sharjah Ground, pushback approved, facing east"